 Other Selected Conference Presentations and Invited Lectures

 – “George Eliot’s Narration and Serial Reading.”
 George Eliot 2019: An International Bi-Centenary Conference.
-Leicester, forthcoming, July 2019.
+Leicester, July 2019.

 – “Dickens, Film Narrative, and the Moving Text.”
 North American Victorian Studies Association Annual Conference (NAVSA), Honolulu, July 2015.

 – “Poetry, Portrait, and Cinematic Point of View (The Mediated Self).”
 American Comparative Literature Association (ACLA), New York, March 2014.

 – “Ma Yuan’s Tibetan Stories: Apostrophizing the Catastrophe.”
 American Comparative Literature Association (ACLA), Providence, RI, March 2012.

 – “Seeing Otherwise: Free Indirect Discourse and the Framed Image.”
 Poetics and Linguistics Association (PALA), Genoa, Italy, July 2010.

 – “Serial Realism 2: The Formal Significance of Installments.”
 International Conference on Narrative, Birmingham, England, June 2009.